spikything/react-axios-ts/README.md

 # react-axios-ts

-A demonstration of using Axios with 3 flavours of React:
+A simple demonstration of using Axios for loading data with 3 flavours of React component:

 - Class Components (legacy version)
 - Functional Components (Hooks)